JiiXaa/retro-buster/README.md

 ### Database relationship model prototyping:

+Database prototyping/building uses the SQLite library and the final version is stored on the ElephantSQL (PostgreSQL database hosting service)

 - [] Videocassette class needs to have a one-to-one relationship with the Details class.
 Details instance will hold all important information about the the particular videocassette connected to it.

 ## TEST/BUGS: